gazhayes/socialarchitecture.science/_posts/2018-04-06-rewarding-the-best-contributors.md

 **Hypothesis:**

 Offering a reward for the contributor who best follows the C4 and other contributor guidelines should increase the overall effort that contributors put into following these processes.
+There is also a pretty good chance that this will cause resentment in contributors who have a generally negative disposition to start with (I can't win, the game is rigged, the world is unfair, those grapes are probably sour anyway).

 **Evaluation:**